austinsonger/Policy-Portal/data-protection.md

 ## Certificate Management

-\<PlaceHolder> uses AWS Certificate Manager (ACM) and LetsEncrypt for certificate management.
+`<Company Placeholder>` uses AWS Certificate Manager (ACM) and LetsEncrypt for certificate management.

 * Certificates are renewed automatically.
 * Security team monitors the certificates for expiration, potential compromise and use/validity.
 Certificate revocation process is invoked if the certificate is no longer needed or upon discovery of potential compromise.